Upper Canada College: Media

 The College maintains and administers its own publishing company, the UCC Press, which produces all school publications.
-It also once printed professional texts, novels, and histories, such as those by Robert Lowell, but the UCC Press today prints the majority of school-related publications—newspaper, alumni magazines, financial reports, etc.—save for the College Times.
-UCC provides several publications, most of which are written, directed, and printed by students.

 The College Times is UCC's yearbook and is the oldest school publication in Canada, having been issued without fail since it was founded by John Ross Robertson, then a student at UCC, in September 1857.
 The first editions were written by Robertson and fellow pupils and printed on presses at The Globe, the predecessor newspaper of the present The Globe and Mail.
 Past editors include Robertson Davies, Michael Ignatieff, and Stephen Leacock.
-Issued more regularly, Upper Canada College also has an online publication, The Blue and White (TBAW, tbaw.ca) to which students submit articles about school life and current affairs.
-TBAW was founded in 2011 by William Hall.
-Old Times is the school's alumni magazine, which reports on the lives of Old Boys, and highlights recent and upcoming events.

 Serials for the student body include The Blazer, the college humour newspaper; Quiddity, the school's annual arts and literature publication, which showcases students' creative work; The Blue Page, a one-page weekly publication of letters to the editor expressing opinions on any relevant issue; and Convergence, the school's award-winning student newspaper.
-In addition, BluesTV was a student-led, school television network that started in 2007 and aired multimedia, slideshows of pictures from various school events, as well as promotional material created for the college.
-BluesTV became a subsidiary of the Media Association in 2009, fostering the operation of a live-announcement submission and display system.

 Community service

 Upper Canada College encourages students to engage in voluntary community service.
 In relation to this, the college runs the Horizons program, in which local underprivileged children are tutored in music, digital media, and academics twice a week by current UCC students.
 Further, each year, usually for two to four weeks during Spring Break, UCC also organises trips for 15 to 20 of its Upper School students to various developing countries where they take part in community building services such as constructing schools, wells and homes, or aiding in conservation work.
 Students have ventured to places like Venezuela, El Salvador, Kenya, and China.